31 Mar Four Ways to Prepare for Meetings that Deliver Real Value

 Here are a few ideas that will help you prepare effectively:

 - Determine your goal for the conversation

 It’s paramount that you stay focused on what you want to achieve in the conversation.
-Think strategically about what the outcome you ultimately want.
-This requires combining what you know about the other person and their situation and how that overlaps with your goals.
+Think strategically about achieving the outcome you ultimately want.
+This requires combining what you know about the other person and their situation, and how that overlaps with your goals.
 In a perfect world, you might have something they need and connecting the dots is a no brainer.
-However, you might need to work a little harder… doing a some advance work to determine if there are achievable, mutually beneficial results you might agree on.
+However, you might need to work a little harder… doing some advance work to determine if there are achievable, mutually beneficial results you might agree on.